ajwills72/ajwills72.github.io/isaac.md

 PD1 (unnamed), built inside an aluminum case bought in 2003 and initially using a Pentium 4 processor, ended up as a Core 2 Quad machine.
 It had a least a couple of different graphics cards, too, and hard drive upgrades.
 It was repurposed as a Linux server in 2012, and was finally scrapped in 2020.

 PD2 was built in December 2017, and named "isaac".
+It was decomissioned in February 2023, when I decided to switch to reduce my home setup (at peak - laptop, desktop, 2 x NAS) to just a laptop, and a large USB hard drive.
+Compute and further storage now cloud based (combination of commercial services and two servers at work).
+If I do any gaming, it'll either be on the laptop or a console (e.g. Nintendo Switch).

 ## Specifications for isaac